skovakina/jingle-bells-jam/README.md

 #### Optimized Model

 With Concorde library, Santa's route was optimized to the shortest distance possible.
+This library was developed specifically to solve the Traveling Sales Man problem and can quickly and efficiently solve the best route between locations.
+A matrix of Haversine distances was fed into the model, and this was the result:

 ![Alt text](<Screenshot 2023-12-14 at 3.26.25 PM.png>)